SchokiCoder/book_modern_c/src/13_build-routines.md

 So that is where `make`'s Makefiles come in:
 _Disclaimer: We unpack this all in a second.
-Feel free to skip to the part where i explain it to you immediately._
+Feel free to skip to the part where I explain it to you immediately._

 ```Makefile
 {{ #include ../code/13/Makefile }}
 ```

-## The part where i explain it to you
+## The part where I explain it to you

-This is the part where i explain it to you.
+This is the part where I explain it to you.

 Let's unpack this from top to bottom.
 This Makefile creates two binaries from the code files "main.c", "lib.h", and